 The last trail head, Pearson, is the bottom of the route.
 The shuttle service will pick-up here on schedule and transport riders back to the Roland Trail head.
 Bikers have a short ride back to the East Portal parking area, including a return trip through the Taft Tunnel.

-3 Tips for Families Biking The Hiawatha Trail
+3 Tips for Biking The Hiawatha Trail with Kids

 Kristin Wognild is an educator, freelance writer, and mother of two young adventure seekers.
 She spent the last 17 years living in Alaska, working as a tour guide and public school teacher.
 She and her family have recently relocated to Central Oregon where she continues to teach, write,and explore.